christinaaag/csce315proj3/scrum_meetings/README.md

 Below is the date and the time for each scrum meeting.
 Our typical schedule would be Tuesday and Thursday from 1:30 PM - 2:45 PM CST.
 For the first sprint, we only had one week; due to the shortened timeframe, we held an addition meeting on Saturday from 1:00 PM - 1:15 PM CST.

-This folder will also contain our recorded meetings.
+This folder will also contain our recorded meetings; a Google drive link will also be provided for each sprint.
 The video title would be the Sprint#_Meeting#_Date.

 ## Recorded Meeting Times and Length